 Two motus Stations installed in March (at Bernardo Wildlife Management Area) and June 2025 (at the Albuquerque Regional Office).
 This is a non-invasive remote monitoring approach that requires tagged birds to come within a certain distance.
 Small tags are detected passively.
 Installing 50 stations is the mark/goal.
 These 2 stations are live or coming online.
 Trying to be strategic with the distribution of 50 stations.

 Action Item: The EC asked if there is a location map.
-Ginny will ask.
+Ginny will ask. .
+(Follow-up - Installed stations can be viewed here: https://motus.org/dashboard/# .
+NMDGF still identifying some of the locations, so map of all 50 not yet available).

 UNM